Viemsol/myLib/MyOnlineLib/Linux/RespPiServerGpio/GettingStarted.md

 # Pi zero

 ## Setup Hardware
-- Format 8 GB sd card and install repbian OS with Basic graphis using image.exe utility
+- Format (use SD card formatter Software)8 GB sd card and install repbian OS with Basic graphis using image.exe utility
+- Other method is download .iso file from https://www.raspberrypi.org/software/operating-systems/ and write it to sd card using Win32 Disk imager
 - inser SD card to pi and boot , check Destop , mouse  keyboard working.
 - change respberry pi password
 - Connect to wifi